marco-verbeek/raram-backend-v2/README.md

 | <img src="https://github.com/marco-verbeek/raram-bot-v2/blob/master/data/profile_demo.png" width="450" alt="Demo: Profile Stats"> | <img src="https://github.com/marco-verbeek/raram-bot-v2/blob/master/data/champ_stats_demo.png" width="450" alt="Demo: Champion Stats"> |

 Note: these screenshots come from <a target="_blank" href="https://github.com/marco-verbeek/raram-bot-v2">rARAM-bot-v2</a>.

-## Account Verification

-Account verification using players' DiscordId and Riot's official Third Party Code endpoint.

-## Points System

-Points are calculated using:

-- team-compared player damage done, taken or healed (NB: only best one is selected and effectively compared and has an impact on LP, to account for supports like Yuumi that do not deal nor take damage.)
-- team compared Kill Participation, which boils down to a kills + assists comparison.
-- team-compared Deaths

 ## Endpoints <br>